danmbrown/city-of-whispers/Moves.md

 ## Secrets Moves

 ### Use a Secret
-If you do not roll as well as you would like, you may opt to leverage your secret knowledge to your advantage.
-Describe how you use the secret without revealing it, then roll three dice and use the two highest values for your move.
+Describe how you use the secret without revealing it, then roll with advantage.
 But if any of the dice show 1 or 2, the secret is revealed.

 > #### Example of "Use a Secret"
 > Miabella is negotiating with the pirate Donatella for the secret location of the treasure under the city.
 Miabella offers to split the treasure with Donatella in exchange for the location.
-Miabella (Influence 0) rolls a 2 and a 4.
 >
 > Miabella knows the pirate Donatella has a secret forbidden love named Arvel.
 The player opts to use this knowledge to influence Donatella, implying that certain members of the elite, including Arvel, would appreciate uncovering this essential part of the city's history.
 >
 > The player rolls three dice and gets a 1 + 4 + 5.
-This gives Miabella a 9 on the **Negotiate** move, but the secret is revealed.
+This gives Miabella a 9 on the **Direct Someone to Act** move, but the secret is revealed.
 According to the **Reveal a Secret** move, Miabella loses the Tie with Donatella.
 >
 > The Magistrate gets to pick two Reactions for Donatella.
 From Negotiate, Donatella selects *Demand more compensation* and from  Reveal a Secret, Donatella selects *They deny the truth, leaving you in doubt*.
 >